-North Carolina Family Law Attorneys
+North Carolina Family Law Services

-We recommend hiring an attorney assist you in the separation agreement process, even in cases where parties are agreeable.
+We recommend hiring an attorney to assist you in the separation agreement process, even in cases where parties are agreeable.
 Our attorneys can advise you about your rights and responsibilities, negotiate fairly and firmly, and carefully craft an agreement that will withstand or prevent future court battles.
 We have the broad expertise necessary to draft effective agreements to accomplish your goals.

 Physical and emotional abuse present difficult issues, and we handle all types of domestic violence cases.
-Our work includes litigating and renewing domestic violence protective orders, defending allegations of domestic violence (including criminal violations), and litigating related issues like child custody, firearms, or therapy, stalking and harassment.
+Our work includes litigating and renewing domestic violence protective orders, defending allegations of domestic violence (including criminal violations), and litigating related issues like child custody, firearms, or therapy, stalking, and harassment.
 A domestic violence order can have serious consequences and should not be taken lightly.
 If you require a domestic violence order or are defending yourself against allegations of domestic violence, please contact our office today for more assistance.

 Prenuptial & Postnuptial Agreements

 In some cases, engaged couples may want to enter into an agreement prior to marriage in order to protect their assets in the event of death or divorce.
 This is called a prenuptial agreement.
-Another option, for couples who are already married, is to enter into an agreement which to sets forth the distribution of property acquired during the marriage.
+Another option, for couples who are already married, is to enter into an agreement.
+This sets forth the distribution of property acquired during the marriage.
 This is called a postnuptial agreement.
 Couples may find these agreements beneficial to resolve issues related to business planning, inheritance, tax liability, estate planning, life insurance, and retirement division.

-Financial issues are often a root cause of a divorce.
+Financial issues are often the root cause of a divorce.
 Entering into one of these agreements may remove potential conflict in your marriage or, in the event of a divorce, it can protect your rights and prevent a future court battle.

 Some common misconceptions persist about mediation.
 Many worry they will have to be in the same room as their spouse.
 Normally, however, the parties are never brought together in our mediations.
 If this is a particular concern in your case, we regularly use a mediator who actually has entirely separate buildings to ensure that the parties will not cross paths.
 Many also worry they cannot be represented by counsel at mediation.
 This is not the case.
-We will attend the mediation with you to represent your interests while a neutral third-party acts as the mediator.
+We will attend the mediation with you to represent your interests while a neutral third party acts as the mediator.
 Others wonder whether they have to mediate and if mediation is right for them.
 Some types of litigation require mediation.
 If you are considering mediation, please contact our office so we can assess whether you should pursue mediation.

 Termination of Parental Rights

 Termination of parental rights in North Carolina is governed by the juvenile code.
-It is conducted as a two stage proceeding, first on the grounds for termination and second on the best interests of the child in question.
+It is conducted as a two-stage proceeding, first on the grounds for termination and second on the best interests of the child in question.
 The most common ground for termination is that there has been a willful abandonment of the child for a period of six months or more.
 Other grounds include abuse or neglect of the juvenile, leaving the child in foster care or placement for more than one year, incapacity for various reasons such as mental illness, and others as listed in the North Carolina General Statutes section 7B-1111.

 Many seek a termination when they have a new partner who wishes to adopt the minor child.
-North Carolina law requires judges to consider the plan for adoption of a minor child in a termination action.
+North Carolina law requires judges to consider the plan for the adoption of a minor child in a termination action.
 Another common reason for termination is to make an estate plan which does not include the absentee parent.
-While we have successfully litigated on this basis in the past, these situations are very fact sensitive.
+While we have successfully litigated on this basis in the past, these situations are very fact-sensitive.

 A person has a constitutionally protected right to parent their child or children.
 Therefore termination of this right is very serious and specialized.
 This process is best guided and handled by our professionals.